This column originally appeared on WPCNR on February 1, 2003, and celebrates the Dreamers, the Achievers, the High and the Mighty:

-As I watched the close of Peter Jennings’ coverage at about 3 PM, he signed off with no recap, no names of astronauts, and some parting words about what he thought was the cause of the disaster.
+As I watched the close of Mr. Jennings’ coverage at about 3 PM, he signed off with no recap, no names of astronauts, and some parting words about what he thought was the cause of the disaster.

-I’ll write what he should have said.
+I’ll say what he should have said.

 Columbia’s seven astronauts who died — we know their names: they were

 Columbus, Magellan, Cook, Lewis, Clark, the Wrights, Lindbergh, De Laroche, Earhart, Markham, Gruber, Chaffee, Grissom, White, Gargarin, Komarov, the Challenger Crew, the crew of Soyuz 11.
 They are a handful of the hundreds of brave men and women who went into the unknown.
-Some did not come back.

 America’s Spacemen and Spacewomen and the explorers before them are the people who trust in their ability and their vessel to expand the world’s horizons, to know the unknown, whose legacies build a better world.
 Whose deeds inspire and achievements are the catalysts for achievement to come.
 Their failures ever reminders of the uniqueness of their courage and resolve.